-As set out in the Constitution of the Company, each year, one third of the Directors with the exception of the Chairman and the Managing Director, retire from the Board of Directors by rotation.
-Effectively, therefore, each such Director will retire by rotation within a three year period.
+As set out in the Constitution of the Company, each year, one third (or the number nearest to one third) of the Directors with the exception of the Chairman and the Managing Director, retire from the Board of Directors by rotation.
+Effectively, therefore, each such Director will retire by rotation within a two-year period.